-Action D1.1 All CIAS departments will review curricula to ensure a broad array of program and course offerings that impart cross-cultural understanding and skills, creating a richer and more comprehensive understanding and awareness of global issues.
+Action D1.1 All CIAS departments will review curriculum to ensure a broad array of program and course offerings that impart cross-cultural understanding and skills, creating a richer and more comprehensive understanding and awareness of global issues.
 Action D1.2 CIAS will seek to incorporate more international perspectives and content into its existing curricula and offer, where appropriate, courses that reflect international perspectives and contents within the framework of its program study areas.
 Action D1.3 CIAS will encourage and support appropriate faculty development activities that expand global awareness and knowledge as they relate to faculty teaching and other scholarly activities, including: professional site visits; conferences; study abroad or overseas co-op site visits; faculty exchanges; and grant, fellowship, or research applications.
 Action D1.4 CIAS will seek to increase the number of international faculty or academics with global expertise to be Visiting Scholars and/or Scholar-in-Residence participants.
-Action D1.5 CIAS will ask faculty members to address actions taken in relation to global engagement in the yearly Plan of Work.
+Action D1.5 CIAS will ask faculty members to address actions taken in relation to rection bi., global engagement in the yearly Plan of Work. global engagement in the yearly I fail of work.